ycruan/ycruan.github.io/_portfolio/proj07_db.md

 Introduction to Database Systems
 ======

-This is a collection of course projects for Berkeley CS186/286: Introduction to Database Systems (Term: 16 Fall, Grade: A).
+This is a collection of course projects for Berkeley CS186/286: Introduction to Database Systems (Term: 16 Fall).
 * Project 1: File Management and B+ Tree ([spec](https://ycruan.github.io/files/286_project1_spec.pdf))
   * Design and implement the `table` and `schema` class that supports addition, deletion, search, update and iteration of entries;
   * and a B+ tree data structure for key-value storage of pages.